rickkas7/AssetTrackerRK/README.md

 I prefer the TinyGPS++ library as I find it to be more reliable, and my LIS3DH driver supports some more options including getting accelerometer data, direction sensing, and wake-on-move.

+In addition to the Electron-based AssetTracker v1 and v2, it can be used with many GPS boards that use either the PA6H (PMTK protocol) or u-blox line of serial-connected GPS chipsets.

 There's also an optional AssetTracker almost-drop-in replacement.
 I prefer to access the LIS3DH driver and TinyGPS++ directly, because they have many more features than the original AssetTracker library.
 But for initial testing, the replacement shim is pretty handy.
 Note the `preNMEA()` method always return an empty string, because TinyGPS++ doesn't export a function to get that information.

 There is also support for threaded mode.
 In threaded mode, the GPS serial port is read from a separate thread.
 This eliminates the need to do it from loop, and dramatically reduces the chance of lost or corrupted GPS data caused by blocking the loop long enough to overflow the 64-byte serial buffer.